Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Introduction

-To our best knowledge, there have been no reports in the literature on the use of symbolic regression for constructing a process model in reinforcement learning.
-We contend that the use of SR for model learning is a valuable element missing from the current RL schemes and we demonstrate its usefulness.
-We build on our previous research \citep{Derner18-IROS}, \citep{Derner18-ICRA}, which indicated that SR is a suitable tool for this task, as it does not require any basis functions defined a priori and contrary to (deep) neural networks it learns accurate, parsimonious models even from very small data sets.
-Symbolic regression can handle also high-dimensional problems and it does not suffer from the exponential growth of the computational complexity with the dimensionality of the problem, which we demonstrate on an enriched set of experiments including a complex biped walking robot system.
+In this paper, we extend our previous work \cite{Derner18-ICRA,Derner18-IROS}, which indicated that SR is a suitable tool for this task.
+It does not require any basis functions defined a priori and contrary to (deep) neural networks it learns accurate, parsimonious models even from very small data sets.
+Symbolic regression can handle also high-dimensional problems and it does not suffer from the exponential growth of the computational complexity with the dimensionality of the problem, which we demonstrate on an enriched set of experiments including a complex bipedal walking robot system.
 In this work, we extend the use of the method to the class of input--output models, which are suitable in cases when the full state vector cannot be measured.
-We demonstrate that our method is not dependent on the particular choice of the SR algorithm by testing it with two different state-of-the-art genetic programming methods.
+By testing our method with two different state-of-the-art genetic programming algorithms, we demonstrate that the method is not dependent on the particular choice of the SR algorithm.

 The paper is organized as follows.
-Sections~\ref{sec:preliminaries} and~\ref{sec:method} present the theoretical background of the reinforcement learning framework and the proposed method.
-The experimental evaluation of the method is reported in Section~\ref{sec:experiments} and the conclusions are drawn in Section~\ref{sec:conclusions}.
+Sections~\ref{sec:theory} and~\ref{sec:method} present the relevant context for model learning and the proposed method.
+The experimental evaluation of the method is reported in Section~\ref{sec:experiments} and the conclusions are drawn in Section~\ref{sec:conclusions}. \ref{sec:rl} describes the RL method used in this paper and \ref{sec:tables} lists detailed results of the experiments.